achiyant1/textAnnotator/README.md

 ## TextAnnotator

-Small and simple JS tool for making powerful underline , highlight and strike text annotations.
+Small and simple JS tool for making powerful underline , highlight and strike text annotations .

 See live demo at the [pages](http://neisbut.github.io/textAnnotator/)